What is Affiliate Marketing

 - Find an Affiliate – They’ll connect with affiliates with established audiences through a blog post, websites, email lists, or social media profiles.

-- Connect to Your New Target Audience – The affiliate marketer will promote the company’s product or services on their individual affiliate site and include a unique tracking link provided by the company.
+- Connect to Your New Target Audience – The affiliate marketer will promote the company’s affiliate product or services on their individual affiliate site or affiliate network and include a unique tracking affiliate link provided by the company.

-If the potential customer makes a purchase, the affiliate marketer receives their commission.
+If the potential customer makes a purchase, the affiliate marketer receives their affiliate income or commission.
 That commission might be in the form of a discount, free product, or even five to ten percent of the sale amount.

 Both the business and the affiliate share the same goal: to drive affiliate sales.
 This unified financial benefit creates a promising affiliate partnership.